39 Nonprofit Content Marketing Trends You Need To Know (Infographic)

 Share this Image On Your Site

-1. 80% of nonprofits have a content marketing strategy
+1. 80% of nonprofits have a content marketing process in place

 2. 70% lack an effective integrated marketing strategy to maximize online fundraising results